TheAbhishekThakur/design-pattern-in-js/1. Creational/1.2 Factory_Method/index.md

 # Factory method pattern

-The Factory method pattern provides an interface for creating objects that can be modified after creation.
-The cool thing about this is that the logic for creating our objects is centralized in a single place, simplifying and better organizing our code.
+The Factory Pattern is a creational pattern that provides an interface for creating objects but allows subclasses to alter the type of objects that will be created.
+It encapsulates the object creation process, making it more flexible and decoupled from the client code.

-Using function
+## Implementation Using function

     function Developer(name) {
         this.name = name;